Sukhavaho/Sukhavaho.github.io/burbea.md

-# Rob Burbea's Teachings as Logic
+# Rob Burbea's Teachings - Logic Programs

-Step 1: Can Rob Burbea’s teachings be expressed in logic?
+### Step 1: Can Rob Burbea’s teachings be expressed in logic?

 Rob Burbea’s “Seeing That Frees” is grounded in deep meditative inquiry, rich in paradox, subtlety, and experiential insights—very poetic and non-linear in some ways.
 Translating it into a formal, symbolic structure like a logic program means we need to distill its core teachings into:

 	1. Facts (axioms or observations about reality),
 	2. Rules (cause-effect relationships or logical implications), and
 	3. Queries (things we might want the program to deduce).

 Rob Burbea’s approach includes:

 	•	Dependent Origination (Paticca Samuppada): The interconnectedness of phenomena.
 	•	Emptiness (Shunyata): The fluid, constructed nature of perception.
 	•	Soulmaking: A playful, creative relationship with perception.